lalita1809/lalita_2025/navigation/about.md

 layout: page
 title: About
 permalink: /about/

 ---

-**Hi I am Lalita!**
+<h1>Hi I am Lalita! </h1>
-I am a senior at Del Norte highschool.
-I love going to the beach, hangingout with my friends, I love stitching and reading.
-I love watching new movies and new tv shows/sitcoms.
+### I am a senior at Del Norte highschool!

-<span class="bike-emoji">🚴‍♂️</span> I really love to bike with my uncle and aunt on different trails, whenever they visit California or whenever I go to Colorado to see them.
+<h3> <span class="bike-emoji">🚴‍♂️</span> I really love to bike with my uncle and aunt on different trails, whenever they visit California or whenever I go to Colorado to see them. </h3>

-🏊‍♀️ I love to go swimming at the beach, with my friends and family.
-I also used to do competitive swim!
+<h3> 🏊‍♀️ I love to go swimming at the beach, with my friends and family.
+I also used to do competitive swim! </h3>

+<h3> &#x1F9F5; I love stitching and I have started stitching clothes, and bags, and art pieces since middle school! </h3>

-**These are my favorite TV show**
+<h3> These are my favorite TV show** </h3>